TianYutong036/gp64/README.md

 set_budget
 ```
 Allow users to set monthly budget.
 When expenses reach the budget, there will be an alert from the system.
+(Notice: once the budget is set, the month is set as the latest record's month.
+If the expenses have reached the budget or the month has changed, users should reset budget.)

 ```
 search_record